Commercial and Residential Pest Control Services | Dodson Bros. Exterminating Co., Inc.

 Subterranean termites the most destructive termite species.
 They can cause severe property damages by eating extremely small fragments of wood, one piece at a time.

 Reduce humidity in basements, attics and crawlspaces with proper ventilation.
-Use gutters, downspouts and splash blocks to divert water away from you home are foundation.
+Use gutters, downspouts and splash blocks to divert water away from your home and foundation.
 Keep mulch at least 15 inches from the foundation.
 Store firewood 5 inches off the ground and at least 20 feet away from the house.
 Eliminate wood contact with the soil. with a one-inch gap between the soil and wood portions of the building.